cormullion/juliamonomaster/website/faq.md

 - the programmer doesn't read code in the same way that they would read prose

-- there’s much less redundancy in code: when reading prose you’ll find it easy to overlook misspellings and typos, when working with code you’ll want to find the misspellings and typos - you don’t really want your eye to glide smoothly past these
+- there’s much less redundancy in code: when reading prose you’ll find it easy to literally overlook misspellings and typos, but when working with code you’ll want to find the misspellings and typos - you don’t really want your eye to glide smoothly past these

 So I'd argue that making letters easy to distinguish is as important as making them harmoniously consistent.
 A primary goal is to make characters that tend to be similar different.
 For example, in some fonts the digits 3, 8, and 0 have similar curved tops, so JuliaMono's 3 has a flat-top, and the 0 is more distinctive.
 The letters a, g, p, and q in many fonts often have the same round shape sitting on the baseline; by adopting the two-storey design for a and g there are two fewer letters to be confused.
 The asymmetries of characters like B and 8 have been enhanced.
 And so on.